netsoftacademy/50DaysofDevOPs/2024/day36/README.md

  - Introduction to Infrastructure as a Code
  - What are the challenges in IT Infrastructure without Terraform
  - Define Terraform & Installation in AWS CLI
- - Explain the HCL Language & Blocks and Arguments
+ - Explain the HCL Language,Blocks and Arguments
  - How to Execute the Infrastructure (Init, Plan & Apply)